home-assistant/frontend/gallery/src/pages/Text/remove-delete-add-create.markdown

 subtitle: The difference between remove/delete and add/create.
 ---

-# Removing or deleting content
+# Remove vs Delete

-_Remove_ and _Delete_ are quite similar, but can be frustrating if used inconsistently.
+Remove and Delete are quite similar, but can be frustrating if used inconsistently.

-- Remove refers to an action that can be restored or reapplied.
-- Delete refers to a permanent, non-recoverable action.

 ## Remove

-The term _Remove_ should always be used when an item/setting or content is to be removed or disassociated, but the action can be reversed or reapplied.
+Take away and set aside, but kept in existence.

 For example: